-^{} The fee above does not include £6,361 inflation adjustment which PSAA is contributing from it's surplus.
+The the above does not include £6,361 inflation adjustment which PSAA is contributing from it's surplus.

-^{} The fee shown for 2021/22 represents the scale fee as set by PSAA but does not include any variations for additional work carried out.
+^{} These shown for 2021/22 represents the scale fee as set by PSAA but does not include any variations for additional work carried out.
 The final fee for the 2021/22 audit has not yet been agreed as work to complete the audit remains ongoing.